GuanxiJiang/GuanxiJiang.github.io/index.md

 My research interests lie in big data, neuromorphic computing and machine learning, which enable me to possess state-of-the-art technologies to improve the world.

 ## News
-- [March 2021].
+- [Dec.
+2021] Hosted 2021 18th International Computer Conference on Wavelet Active Media Technology and Information Processing (ICCWAMTIP).

 ## Publications

 - [Discussion on the Application Prospects of the Third-generation Solar cell](url)

-  Yujie Chen, Ziqian We, Guanxi Jiang
+  Yujie Chen, Ziqian We, **Guanxi Jiang**

   ISAEECE 2022